jmalexan/CS381Project/README.md

 ## Todo:
-- Develop Static Type system
+- Develop Static Type system.
+- Simplify language core by using nested types for constructors that take same number of args.
-- Simplify core features
+- Simplify language core by moving some features to synactic sugar.
-- Add lists
+- Add lists.
+- Add simple `doctest` unit tests to assess whether the core features of the language work ok-ish enough.
+- Add custom exceptions (??) instead of using falling back on pattern match failure errors.
+- Move return parsing into `cmd` and change `prog` to check the result of cmd.
+- 💡 Spike: Research `do` notation and monads.
+- 💡 Spike: Hinley Milner type checking

 ## Done
 - Learn how to use Map